zdj/poormans/README.md

 ## About

-A Node.js script that allows the syncing of files in one or more of the host machine's directories with Dropbox.
-With remote access to Dropbox, users and external applications can remotely manage a JSON configuration file, specifying the files and directories to copy to Dropbox from the host machine.
+A Node.js script that allows the copying of files in one or more of the host machine's directories to Dropbox.
+With remote access to Dropbox, users and external applications can manage a JSON configuration file, specifying the files and directories to copy to Dropbox from the host machine.

 ## Installation